ZengruiHan/ZengruiHan.github.io/_pages/about.md

 - I’m a fifth year Ph.D. student at the Department of Mathematics of Rutgers University, working under <a href="https://sites.math.rutgers.edu/~borisov/">Professor Lev Borisov</a>.
 I obtained my bachelor's degree from University of Science and Technology of China (USTC) in 2020.

 - My main research interest is Algebraic Geometry, especially mirror symmetry and related areas.
-Currently I'm interested in the following three kinds of questions:
+Here are some of the questions that I'm currently interested in:
   - Toric mirror symmetry.
 For example, understanding derived equivalence between different crepant resolutions of affine toric Gorenstein singularities (categorification of GKZ systems), unification of different combinatorial mirror constructions (Batyrev-Borisov and Berglund-Hübsch-Krawitz), relations to tropical geometry, etc.
   - Derived categories of algebraic varieties.
 For example, questions related to Kuznetsov's Homological Projective Duality, categorical resolutions and noncommutative resolution of singularities.
   - Grothendieck ring of varieties, D- and L- equivalences.